MetOffice/simulation-systems/source/FurtherDetails/support.rst

   * UM, Shumlib and JULES versions released in the last 12 months,
   * main version used in the Met Office Operational Suite.
-  * specific climate configurations .. todo - details of which configs
+  * specific climate configurations ...

 Escalation